Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

 - [X] Frontdoor Global WAF is created with following config
     - [X] Prevention Policy Settings
     - [X] Managed Rules  as DefaultRuleSet_1.0 and Microsoft_BotManagerRuleSet_1.0
-    - [X] Custom Rules to deny traffic to non allowable IPs

 - [X] Frontdoor is created with following config
     - [X] Frontdoor endpoint is created